 You as an investor will be able to make a profit and choose whether you want to sell that grain to some farm or keep it and make even more interest.
 Then (if your business is doing fine and you don’t need any fast cash) you can sell it more expensive, get some additional interest, and a farmer willing to buy it will even cover his transportation costs.
 You will never see the grain, but you will make some money (with flexible conditions) off of it.

-So, the rule is this: don’t keep cash, always invest it.
+So, the money rule is this: don’t keep cash, always invest it.
 Research your options locally and invest in what you think will soon plummet.
 Diversify your investment with some risk-free bond, and you won’t lose anything.

 They are ready to take that risk.
-But they also understand that there is high chance that any of those startups will bloom into new Apple or Google.
+But they also understand that there is a high chance that any of those startups will bloom into new Apple or Google.
 You have to make sure you find that right person who will share your business’ values and hopes.

 There are businesses out there thinking that something needs fixing only if it’s broken and cannot function like before.
 And this applies not only to toasters and coffee machines but also to the employees and relationships among them.
 In the modern age, employers must take responsibility and ask employees not what to fix but how to improve the already well-functioning processes.